 With WordPress, on the other hand, you have all the freedom in the world to customize your site and how your tools work.

 If you’re a coder, the sky’s the limit.

 If you’re not a coder, simply search for a plugin that will do the trick.
-WordPress has a whopping 56,087 free plugins and counting (plus thousands of premium plugins) – chances are that someone’s already created a plugin that serves your needs perfectly.
+WordPress has over 60,000 free plugins and counting (plus thousands of premium plugins) – chances are that someone’s already created a plugin that serves your needs perfectly.

 5. SEO – Both can help you rank

 Last but not least, let’s look at Weebly vs WordPress in terms of SEO (Search Engine Optimization).